brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Cost** 3,905 gp

-Craft Magic Arms and Armor, _ [bless water](spell_dir/blessWater#_bless-water_, _ [create water](spell_dir/createWater#_create-water)_
+Craft Magic Arms and Armor, _ [bless water](spells/blessWater#_bless-water)_, _ [create water](spell_dir/createWater#_create-water)_

 Fighter's Fork

 **Price** 7,315 gp; **Aura** faint transmutation; **CL** 3rd; **Weight** 4 lbs.

-This steel-tined _+1 trident _can be commanded to lengthen or shorten its haft (or return to its normal length as a swift action.
+This steel-tined _+1 trident _can be commanded to lengthen or shorten its haft (or return to its normal length) as a swift action.
 It is a two-handed reach weapon when extended but cannot be thrown.
 If shortened, it can be wielded as a light weapon or hurled as a javelin.
 Feats or class abilities that apply to tridents apply to a _fighter's fork _in any form.

 Construction Requirements

 **Cost** 3,815 gp

-Craft Magic Arms and Armor, _ [shrink item](spell_dir/shrinkItem#_shrink-item_
+Craft Magic Arms and Armor, _ [shrink item](spells/shrinkItem#_shrink-item)_

 Firedrake Pistol

 **Price** 20,300 gp; **Aura** faint evocation; **CL** 5th; **Weight** 4 lbs.

-This hefty _+1 [flaming](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_flaming pistol _is elaborately carved with its barrel in the semblance of a roaring dragon and its grip wrapped in polished red dragonhide.
+This hefty _+1 [flaming](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_flaming) pistol _is elaborately carved with its barrel in the semblance of a roaring dragon and its grip wrapped in polished red dragonhide.
 When firing ordinary ammunition, the wielder may choose to have the _firedrake pistol _deal all of its damage as fire damage instead of normal damage.
-In addition, as a standard action the wielder may expend 1 unit of ammunition and create a cone of fire equivalent to _ [burning hands](spell_dir/burningHands#_burning-hands _rather than resolving that shot as a normal attack.
+In addition, as a standard action the wielder may expend 1 unit of ammunition and create a cone of fire equivalent to _ [burning hands](spells/burningHands#_burning-hands) _rather than resolving that shot as a normal attack.

 Construction Requirements

 **Cost** 10,800 gp

-Craft Magic Arms and Armor, _ [burning hands](spell_dir/burningHands#_burning-hands, [fireball](spell_dir/fireball#_fireball_
+Craft Magic Arms and Armor, _ [burning hands](spell_dir/burningHands#_burning-hands), [fireball](spells/fireball#_fireball)_

 Flame Tongue

 **Price** 20,715 gp; **Aura** strong evocation; **CL** 12th; **Weight** 4 lbs.

-This is a _+1 [flaming burst](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_flaming-burst longsword_.
+This is a _+1 [flaming burst](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_flaming-burst) longsword_.
 Once per day, the sword can blast forth a fiery ray at any target within 30 feet as a ranged touch attack.
 The ray deals 4d6 points of fire damage on a successful hit.

 Construction Requirements

 **Cost** 10,515 gp

-Craft Magic Arms and Armor, _ [scorching ray](spell_dir/scorchingRay#_scorching-ray_ and _ [fireball](spell_dir/fireball#_fireball_, _ [flame blade](spell_dir/flameBlade#_flame-blade_, or _ [flame strike](spell_dir/flameStrike#_flame-strike_
+Craft Magic Arms and Armor, _ [scorching ray](spells/scorchingRay#_scorching-ray)_ and _ [fireball](spell_dir/fireball#_fireball)_, _ [flame blade](spells/flameBlade#_flame-blade)_, or _ [flame strike](spell_dir/flameStrike#_flame-strike)_

 Frost Brand

 **Price** 54,475 gp; **Aura** strong evocation; **CL** 14th; **Weight** 8 lbs.

-This _+3 [frost](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_frost) greatsword_ sheds light as a torch when the temperature drops below 0° F. At such times it cannot be concealed when drawn, nor can its light be shut off.
+This _+3 [frost](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_frost) greatsword_ sheds light as a torch when the temperature drops below 0° F. At such times it cannot be concealed when drawn, nor can its light be shut off.
 Its wielder is protected from fire; the sword absorbs the first 10 points of fire damage each round that the wielder would otherwise take.

 A _frost brand_ extinguishes all nonmagical fires in a 20-foot radius.
 As a standard action, it can also dispel lasting fire spells, but not instantaneous effects.
-You must succeed at a dispel check (1d20 +14 against each spell to dispel it.
+You must succeed at a dispel check (1d20 +14) against each spell to dispel it.
 The DC to dispel such spells is 11 + the caster level of the fire spell.

 Construction Requirements

 **Cost** 27,375 gp

-Craft Magic Arms and Armor, _ [dispel magic](spell_dir/dispelMagic#_dispel-magic_, _ [ice storm](spell_dir/iceStorm#_ice-storm_, _ [protection from energy](spell_dir/protectionFromEnergy#_protection-from-energy_
+Craft Magic Arms and Armor, _ [dispel magic](spells/dispelMagic#_dispel-magic)_, _ [ice storm](spell_dir/iceStorm#_ice-storm)_, _ [protection from energy](spells/protectionFromEnergy#_protection-from-energy)_

 Frostbite Sling

 **Price** 9,380 gp; **Aura** moderate evocation; **CL** 6th; **Weight** —

-This _+1 [frost](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_frost sling _is crafted of blue-dyed leather.
+This _+1 [frost](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_frost) sling _is crafted of blue-dyed leather.
 In lieu of adding cold damage to normal ammunition, three times per day wielder may create and hurl a magical snowball with the sling instead.
 This ranged touch attack has a maximum range of 40 feet, deals 1d6+6 points of nonlethal cold damage, and leaves the target fatigued.
 The fatigued condition ends when the target recovers from the nonlethal damage.
 This effect cannot make the target exhausted even if it is already fatigued.

 Construction Requirements

 **Cost** 4,840 gp

-Craft Magic Arms and Armor, _ [frostbite](ultimateMagic/spell_dir/frostbite#_frostbite_
+Craft Magic Arms and Armor, _ [frostbite](ultimateMagic/spell_dir/frostbite#_frostbite)_

 Ghoul's Lament

 **Price** 35,312 gp; **Aura** moderate evocation; **CL** 11th; **Weight** 5 lbs.

-This massive _+1 [ghost touch](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_ghost-touch disrupting warhammer_ is crafted from a single piece of metal.
+This massive _+1 [ghost touch](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_ghost-touch) disrupting warhammer_ is crafted from a single piece of metal.
 It surface has no blemishes or distinguishing marks, and its haft is wrapped in dry, leathery, ancient skin.
 Three times per day as a free action, when used to strike an undead creature, that creature must succeed at a DC 20 Fortitude save or be knocked prone.

 Construction Requirements

 **Cost** 17,812 gp

-Craft Magic Arms and Armor,_ [heal](spell_dir/heal#_heal_, _ [plane shift](spell_dir/planeShift#_plane-shift_
+Craft Magic Arms and Armor,_ [heal](spells/heal#_heal)_, _ [plane shift](spell_dir/planeShift#_plane-shift)_

 Gloom Blade

 **Price** 8,810 gp; **Aura** strong evocation; **CL** 13th; **Weight** 2 lbs.

 As black as coal, this short sword grows more potent the farther it is kept from light.
 It acts as a _+1 short sword _when in dim light.
 In darkness, it acts as _+2 short sword_.
-When surrounded by supernatural darkness, such as in an area of _ [deeper darkness](spell_dir/deeperDarkness#_deeper-darkness)_, it acts a _+2 short sword_ and bestows the benefit of the [Blind-Fight](feats#_blind-fight feat on its wielder.
+When surrounded by supernatural darkness, such as in an area of _ [deeper darkness](spells/deeperDarkness#_deeper-darkness)_, it acts a _+2 short sword_ and bestows the benefit of the [Blind-Fight](feats#_blind-fight) feat on its wielder.
 In daylight or bright illumination, the sword temporarily loses all its magical enhancement bonuses and acts as a masterwork weapon, though it resumes its magical functions once it is no longer in the bright light.

 Construction Requirements

 **Cost** 4,560 gp

-Craft Magic Arms and Armor, _ [deeper darkness](spell_dir/deeperDarkness#_deeper-darkness_
+Craft Magic Arms and Armor, _ [deeper darkness](spell_dir/deeperDarkness#_deeper-darkness)_

 Guarding Blade

 **Price** 65,310 gp; **Aura** moderate transmutation; **CL** 15th; **Weight** 2 lbs.

-This _+1 [dancing](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_dancing short sword_ automatically rises up to defend a fallen or sleeping wielder.
+This _+1 [dancing](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_dancing) short sword_ automatically rises up to defend a fallen or sleeping wielder.
 To activate the sword, the wielder must fall unconscious or die while wielding the weapon or holding it in her hand.
 Thereafter, should any creature other than an ally of the wielder attempt to touch or strike him with a melee attack, the sword attacks that creature for up to 4 rounds.
 After 4 rounds, the weapon drops in the wielder's square.
 Unless the _guarding blade_ is an intelligent item, it lacks the wits to make decisions about which is the best opponent to attack, and when confronted by multiple opponents attacking the wielder, it tends to select a random target each round.

 Construction Requirements

 **Cost** 32,810 gp

-Craft Magic Arms and Armor, _ [animate objects](spell_dir/animateObjects#_animate-objects_, _ [mage's faithful hound](spell_dir/mageSFaithfulHound#_mage-s-faithful-hound_
+Craft Magic Arms and Armor, _ [animate objects](spells/animateObjects#_animate-objects)_, _ [mage's faithful hound](spell_dir/mageSFaithfulHound#_mage-s-faithful-hound)_

 Heartswood Spear

 **Price** 50,302 gp; **Aura** strong conjuration; **CL** 14th; **Weight** 6 lbs.

 This humble weapon appears to be little more than a crudely sharpened stake or makeshift spear, but in truth it is a far more formidable weapon.
-In addition to being a _+2 undead [bane](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane spear_, a _heartswood spear_ deals bludgeoning damage when it is swung as a staff.
+In addition to being a _+2 undead [bane](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane) spear_, a _heartswood spear_ deals bludgeoning damage when it is swung as a staff.
 When employed in such a manner, it also possesses the _disruption_ property.

 Construction Requirements

 **Cost** 25,302 gp

-Craft Magic Arms and Armor, _ [heal](spell_dir/heal#_heal_, _summon monster_
+Craft Magic Arms and Armor, _ [heal](spells/heal#_heal)_, _summon monster_

 Hellscourge

 **Price** 39,305 gp; **Aura** moderate necromancy; **CL** 7th; **Weight** 3 lbs.

-This _+1 [unholy](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_unholy) scorpion whip_ (_Ultimate Combat_ 144 is fashioned from skin flayed from a barbed devil's back.
-It grants its wielder a +5 competence bonus on [Intimidate](skill_dir/intimidate#_intimidate checks.
+This _+1 [unholy](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_unholy) scorpion whip_ (_Ultimate Combat_ 144) is fashioned from skin flayed from a barbed devil's back.
+It grants its wielder a +5 competence bonus on [Intimidate](skills/intimidate#_intimidate) checks.
 A shaken creature struck by the _hellscourge_ must succeed at a DC 17 Will save or become frightened for 1 round.
 A frightened or panicked creature struck must instead save or cower for 1d4 rounds.
 Both of these are mind-affecting fear effects.

-If wielded by a person who wears _hamatula hide_ armor, the _hellscourge_ functions as a _+1 [flaming](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_flaming [unholy](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_unholy whip_.
-Such a wielder can lash the whip once per day to hurl flames as a _ [scorching ray](spell_dir/scorchingRay#_scorching-ray)_ (creating two rays; doing so extinguishes the whip's flames until the next day.
+If wielded by a person who wears _hamatula hide_ armor, the _hellscourge_ functions as a _+1 [flaming](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_flaming) [unholy](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_unholy) whip_.
+Such a wielder can lash the whip once per day to hurl flames as a _ [scorching ray](spells/scorchingRay#_scorching-ray)_ (creating two rays); doing so extinguishes the whip's flames until the next day.

 Construction Requirements

 **Cost** 19,805 gp

-Craft Magic Arms and Armor, _ [fear](spell_dir/fear#_fear_, _ [scorching ray](spell_dir/scorchingRay#_scorching-ray_, _ [unholy blight](spell_dir/unholyBlight#_unholy-blight_
+Craft Magic Arms and Armor, _ [fear](spell_dir/fear#_fear)_, _ [scorching ray](spells/scorchingRay#_scorching-ray)_, _ [unholy blight](spell_dir/unholyBlight#_unholy-blight)_

 Holy Avenger